Child development: Components

 Children's development of language also includes semantics which is the attachment of meaning to words.
 This happens in three stages.
 First, each word means an entire sentence.
 For example, a young child may say "mama" but the child may mean "Here is Mama", "Where is Mama?", or "I see Mama."
 In the second stage, words have meaning but do not have complete definitions.
 This stage occurs around age two or three.
 Third, around age seven or eight, words have adult-like definitions and their meanings are more complete.

 A child learns the syntax of their language when they are able to join words together into sentences and understand multiple-word sentences said by other people.
 There appear to be six major stages in which a child's acquisition of syntax develops.
 First, is the use of sentence-like words in which the child communicates using one word with additional vocal and bodily cues.
 This stage usually occurs between 12 and 18 months of age.
-Second, between 18 months to two years, there is the modification stage where children communicate relationships by modifying a topic word.
-The third stage, between two and three years old, involves the child using complete subject-predicate structures to communicate relationships.
-Fourth, children make changes on basic sentence structure that enables them to communicate more complex relationships.
+Second, between 18 months to two years, there is the modification stage where children communicate concepts by modifying a topic word.
+The third stage, between two and three years old, involves the child using complete subject-predicate structures to communicate concepts.
+Fourth, children make changes on basic sentence structure that enables them to communicate more complex concepts.
 This stage occurs between the ages of two and a half years to four years.
 The fifth stage of categorization involves children aged three and a half to seven years refining their sentences with more purposeful word choice that reflects their complex system of categorizing word types.
-Finally, children use structures of language that involve more complicate syntactic relationships between the ages of five years old to ten years old.
+Finally, children use structures of language that involve more complicated syntactic relationships between the ages of five years old to ten years old.